sujana27/arbitrary-precision-integer/README.md

+## Student Information
+- Name: Sujana Saha
+- Student Id: 400546546
+- Course: CSE701: Scientific Computing
+- Project: Arbitrary Precision Signed Integer

 ## BigInteget / Arbitrary Precision Signed Integer

-Big - Integer is a set of machine instuction for handling higer order intergers which doesn't fit in premetive(maximum 2^64) type machine instructions C++ language.
+Big - Integer is a set of machine instruction for handling higher order integers which doesn't fit in primitive(maximum 2^64) type machine instructions C++ language.
 This code is capable of handling those higher order arbitrary precisions of integer number.

-The code is written in C++ 20, and can perform the follwing 14 instructions by overloading those operaotrs that are available in C++:
+The code is written in C++ 20, and can perform the following 14 instructions by overloading those operators that are available in C++:

 |Operator   | Instruction  | Return type  |   Example |
 |---|---|---|---|